 What is a Rebuttable Presumption?
 (Vic)

 A rebuttable presumption exists where the law requires a court to presume something is the case until evidence is adduced that proves otherwise.
-A rebuttable presumption in criminal proceedings can work in favour of an accused or against an accused.
+A rebuttable presumption in criminal proceedings can favour an accused or against an accused.
 There are numerous rebuttable presumptions within criminal law.
-This article seeks to briefly explain them.
+This page seeks to explain them briefly.

 Presumption of innocence

 The best-known rebuttable presumption is the presumption of innocence.
 The presumption of innocence continues until the prosecution can prove the commission of a crime beyond a reasonable doubt.
 It is not up to the defendant to prove that they are not guilty.
-If the prosecution is unable to rebut the presumption of innocence, the defendant must be found not guilty.
+If the prosecution cannot rebut the presumption of innocence, the defendant must be found not guilty.

 When the prosecution seeks to rebut the presumption of doli incapax, the evidence produced may include a psychological assessment, a police interview transcript or recording, the child’s prior criminal history, evidence given by parents, teachers, psychologists or psychiatrists, as well as evidence of the child’s behaviour before and after the alleged criminal act.